alirezanet/Gridify/docs/pages/guide/extensions/elasticsearch.md

 # Elasticsearch

-Gridify.Elasticsearch is an extension of Gridify, that provides an ability to generate Elasticsearch DSL queries.
+Gridify.Elasticsearch is an extension of Gridify that provides the ability to generate Elasticsearch DSL queries.

 ## Gridify.Elasticsearch Package

-The `Gridify.Elasticsearch` package has a bunch of extension methods that allow to convert Gridify filters and sortings to Elasticsearch DSL queries using Elastic.Clients.Elasticsearch .NET client.
+The `Gridify.Elasticsearch` package includes extension methods that convert Gridify filters and sortings to Elasticsearch DSL queries using the Elastic.Clients.Elasticsearch .NET client.

 ## Installation